|

 This phase may have a different name depending on the organization.
 The most common names are the initiation, idea, or initiative phase.
 However, regardless of the name, this is virtually always the moment when an idea for a potential project begins to take shape.
-In many organizations, project ideas are collected.
-Companies make the correct assumption that the company’s employees are creative, and this potential for creativity must be used for the company’s development.
+In many organizations, project ideas are collected and evaluated.
+Companies make the correct assumption that their employees are creative, and this potential for creativity must be leveraged for the company’s development.
 Ideas are collected in very different ways.
 It can be a list kept in Excel, or the company has a dedicated IT program for collecting ideas.
 A simple form is used to describe the idea in such a system.
 Equally, the idea-collection process itself varies between companies.
-In some organizations, an employee with an idea for a potential project must first discuss it with his or her supervisor, and only after approval is given is the project idea placed in the system.
+In some organizations, an employee with an idea for a potential project must first discuss it with their supervisor, and only after approval is given, is the project idea entered into the system.
 Often, ideas are evaluated through appropriate scoring models.
 The illustration below from a project and portfolio management program shows the attractiveness of projects and ideas on a matrix.

 A description of a potential project idea often consists of the following elements: